0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 Let's understand what exactly is going on:

 - We have created a new POST route (`/post`)
-- We validate the data which we receive by the client using our model
+- We validate the data which we receive from the client using our model
 - In the next piece of code we are checking if the user (user id) already exists in the database or not
   - If exists then we are going to increment the credits value
   - Else we are going to create a new document with the user id and add the credits

-### How to test the API ?
+### How to test the API?

 We have successfully created added a new feature in our API 🥳.
 But wait how are we going to test it out 🤔

 👀 We are going to use a VSCode extension called [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client), which is used for API testing.
 So let's quickly download it and test our new feature in our API 🥳.

-After the completion of download, you are going to see a thunder icon in your sidebar 👀
+After the completion of the download, you are going to see a thunder icon in your sidebar 👀

 ![](https://imgur.com/xpDcJ9t.png)